 I’m not promising results in 30 days.
 That’s not a reality for most artists.
 I’m asking for a couple of hours a week to build a wealth of knowledge that you will use for the rest of your life.
 When you choose the toolkit’s proper tools and apply them to your art business, you will steadily grow your business, confidence, and sales.
 That’s what I hope for you.

-The sessions are recorded and archived so that you can keep pace on your schedule.
+The sessions are recorded and archived so that you can keep pace with your schedule.

 Please come and join me in the Art Marketing Toolkit.